thielicious/HerokuSwitch/README.md

 	resource: <'Worker' or 'web'>
 })
 ```
 **(optional)** The arguments configure the options upon creating a new instance.
-Configures the options used for the Heroku app.
+The options are used for the Heroku app.
 For `app` use the name of your deployed Heroku app.
-For `resource` chose either `Worker` or `web` for the dyno process resource.
+For `resource` chose either `Worker` or `web` for the dyno process resource type.
 You may leave this blank and use `.config()` later on instead.

 ```
 undyno.config({